Hosar/sw-cache-plugin/README.md

 [![CircleCI][circleci-img]][circleci-url]

-Webpack plugin that allows to cache generated assets in your on service worker.
+Webpack plugin that allows to cache generated assets in your own service worker.

 Description